 Operational risk is "the risk of loss resulting from inadequate or failed internal processes, people and system or from external events".
 This definition includes legal risk but excludes strategic and reputational risk.
-Bank's framework design is primarily based on Basel framework which is further attuned in line with regulatory guidance.
-Banks risk management Framework (which is at Group Level) sets the tone and approach in managing risks.
-Under the risk management framework, Bank has an Operational Risk Policy which articulates the approach and controls adopted in managing risks in day to day operations.
-Key elements of Banks Operational Risk framework include:
+The Bank's framework design is primarily based on Basel framework which is further attuned in line with regulatory guidance.
+The Group's risk management Framework sets the tone and approach in managing risks.
+Under the risk management framework, the Bank has an Operational Risk Policy which articulates the approach and controls adopted in managing risks in day-to-day operations.
+Key elements of the Operational Risk framework include:

-- Risk Appetite limits and tolerances
+- Risk Appetite statements and tolerances

 - Risk Control Self-Assessment and Key Risk Indicators

 - Incident Management

+- Risk Mitigation plans

-- Fraud Monitoring and Investigation
+- Fraud Risk Management

 - Business Continuity Management

 - Crisis Management

-- Risk Transfer and Outsourcing
+- Risk Transfer

+- Outsourcing and Third-party risk management

 - Risk reporting to the senior management and Board.

-Further, Bank also has in place other dedicated policies for Conduct Risk, Outsourcing, Business Continuity Management and other supporting elements to achieve a business as well as risk objectives in a controlled and consistent manner.
+Further, the Bank also has in place other dedicated policies for Market Conduct Risk, Outsourcing, Business Continuity Management (BCM), ESG, Information Security and other supporting elements to achieve business and risk management objectives in a controlled and consistent manner.